lbl-srg/obc/specification/source/codeGeneration.rst

    :language: json
    :linenos:

-The representation can then be parsed and converted to another block-diagram language.
+The CXF representation can then be parsed and converted to another block-diagram language.
 Note that ``CDL.Reals.MultiplyByParameter`` is an elementary CDL block (see :numref:`sec_ele_blo`).
-If it were a
-composite CDL block (see :numref:`sec_com_blo`), it would be parsed recursively until only elementary CDL blocks are present in the JSON file.
+When ``modelica-json`` encounters an instance of a composite CDL block (see :numref:`sec_com_blo`), it would be parsed recursively until only elementary CDL blocks are present in the CXF file.
-Various examples of CDL converted to JSON can be found at https://github.com/lbl-srg/modelica-json/tree/master/test/FromModelica.
+Various examples of CDL converted to CXF can be found at https://github.com/lbl-srg/modelica-json/tree/master/test/FromModelica.

 The simplified JSON representation of a CDL sequence must be compliant with the